escapemanuele/gatsby-contentful-blog-portfolio/README.md

   </a>
 </p>
 <h1 align="center">
-  An architect portfolio built with Gatsby and Contentful: http://www.studioassociatofusignani.it/
+  An architect portfolio built with Gatsby and Contentful: https://gatsby-contentful-portfolio-blog.netlify.com/
 </h1>

 This is a simple project built for a local architect.
 It shows its portfolio and also has a blog.

+## Features
+ - Gatsby
+ - Graphql
+ - Contenful
+ - Cypress
+ - CSS Modules and Styled Components

 ## 🚀 Quick start